janosmiko/janosmiko.github.io/content/homepage/about.md

 ## Introduction

-Welcome to my site!
+I'm Janos Miko, a DevOps Engineer and Go developer with more than a decade of experience in cloud infrastructure and automation.

-Let me introduce myself: I'm Janos Miko.
+My passion for technology drives me to build scalable, reliable systems that solve real-world problems.

-I have always loved technology.
-I work as a DevOps Engineer and Go developer for nearly 10 years.
+I specialize in cloud-native architectures, infrastructure automation, and building developer-focused tools.

-It may sound sentimental, but the "cloud" is where I feel at home.
+The cloud isn't just where I work - it's where I thrive.

-### Some Personal Stuff
+### Philosophy & Interests

-- I prefer Everything as Code.
-When I need to do something twice, I'll try to automate it.
+- **Everything as Code advocate**: Automating repetitive tasks and treating infrastructure, configuration, and processes as code.
-- I manage my work and my life using GTD and OKRs.
+- **Productivity**: Leveraging GTD (Getting Things Done) methodology and OKRs (Objectives and Key Results) to manage both professional and personal projects.
-- I follow stoic philosophy.
+- **Philosophy**: Applying stoic principles to maintain focus, resilience, and clear thinking.
-- I meditate daily.
+- **Mental Well-being**: I practice daily meditation to maintain clarity and balance.
-- I am a proud dad of 2 dachshunds.
+- **Beyond Coding**: Hiking, biking, reading, podcasts, e-books and enjoying life as a dad of two dachshunds and a little boy.